Education-Numerique/authoring.js/README.md

 - while the application boots-up
 - if the user doesn't have javascript enabled
+- if the user have an unsupported browser

 You may edit at will any of the following files in that folder, namely: